tushyachheda/circular_cylinder/README.md

     We need to first Decompose the Mesh, edit the file *system/decomposeParDict* by running the following command:
     >$ decomposePar

-    As the number of subDivisions mentioned in the casefile is 4 and further it's mentioned how many divisions in respective directions, so the mesh will get     divided into 4 divisions, 2 in x directions and 2 in y directions; the mesh will be allocated to 4 processors of the system.
+    As the number of subDivisions mentioned in the casefile is 4 and further it's mentioned how many divisions in respective directions, so the mesh will get     divided into 4 divisions, 2 in x direction, 2 in y direction and 1 in z direction; the mesh will be allocated to 4 processors of the system.
     >$ mpirun -np 4 icoFoam -parallel > log &

     Before viewing the results we need to Reconstruct the mesh by running: